 - Field trips to Peabody Museum collections, Yale labs/departments and other science museums

 SciCORPS (Science Career Orientation & Readiness Program for Students) is a career ladder program through which participants receive paid work experience as science interpreters in the Peabody Museum.
 Participants first earn community service hours as Museum Apprentices, developing communication and workplace skills.
 After a set of criteria are met, they are promoted to paid Museum Interpreters, where they teach visitors the science of the exhibits through hands-on carts and activities.
 In the upper rung of our ladder, Museum Fellows, act as program leaders, supervisors, and content developers.
 During the closure of the museum, our work focused on the production of media and science content, including our 70-second science videos.

 A select group of EVOLUTIONS students are also offered paid internships in Yale science laboratories.
 Interns work alongside and are mentored by Yale faculty and graduate students in both field and lab work, engaging in over 100 hours of authentic scientific research.
 The experience culminates in a research symposium held at the Peabody Museum, and opportunities to disseminate their research to their EVOLUTIONS peers.
-The Bay & Paul Environmental Leader Fellowship, Geology Education Group, and Engineering Explorers meet twice per month to learn from faculty and students to prepare for their internships.
+This program is currently on hold due to COVID.